Skip to main content

 Parts of a Security and Access Control System

-To most people, the only visible parts of a commercial access control system are the keycard and the reader next to the door that you touch or swipe.
+To most people, the only visible parts of a commercial access control system are the keycard that you swipe at the card reader to get in, or perhaps the keypad where you set the alarm.
 But there is a lot more that goes on behind the scenes to make a complete security system.

 A credential is what you present to the reader for validation.
 It could be a keycard, fob key, PIN code, mobile phone, or even your finger or face.
 Not all credentials are created equal though, so be sure to check out our article about choosing the correct card technology.